Supreme Court upholds abrogation of Article 370 that gave Jammu and Kashmir special status

 The court refused to rule on the validity of the president’s rule imposed in Jammu and Kashmir in December 2018 as it had not been specifically challenged by the petitioners, Live Law reported.

-However, the court said that there are limitations on power of the Union government in the states when proclamation of presidential rule is in force.
+However, the court said that there are limitations on the power of the Union government in the states when the proclamation of presidential rule is in force.
 “Exercise of power under Article 356 [president’s rule] must have a reasonable nexus with the objective of the proclamation,” it said.

 The Supreme Court also ordered the Centre to restore statehood of Jammu and Kashmir and hold elections there by September 30, 2024.
 It is unclear if the court set a timeline for restoring Jammu and Kashmir’s statehood.

 The court upheld the reorganisation of Ladakh as a Union territory, citing Article 3.
-However, it said that the question whether parliament can convert a state into a Union territory is still open.
+However, it said that the question of whether parliament can convert a state into a Union territory is still open.

 The bench pronounced three judgements.
 One was by Chandrachud, Gavai and Surya Kant.
 There was a concurring opinion by Justice Kaul.
 Khanna concurred with both.

-While Kaul concurred with Chandrachud’s judgement, he said that he disapproved the use of the Article 367 to amend Article 370.
-“Amendment through the backdoor not permissible,” Kaul said.
+While Kaul concurred with Chandrachud’s judgement, he said that he disapproved of the use of Article 367 to amend Article 370.
+“Amendment through the backdoor is not permissible,” Kaul said.

+Prime Minister Narendra Modi hailed the court’s ruling.
+“The Court, in its profound wisdom, has fortified the very essence of unity that we, as Indians, hold dear and cherish above all else,” he said.

+“I want to assure the resilient people of Jammu, Kashmir and Ladakh that our commitment to fulfilling your dreams remains unwavering,” the prime minister said.
+“We are determined to ensure that the fruits of progress not only reach you but also extend their benefits to the most vulnerable and marginalised sections of our society who suffered due to Article 370.”

 Security was strengthened in the Kashmir valley ahead of the verdict on Monday.